-2. Myanmar UNFPA Fund: Sexual and Reproductive Health Project (SRHP).
+2. Myanmar UNFPA Fund - Sexual and Reproductive Health Project (SRHP).
 In January 2018, CFSI and UNFPA forged an agreement to implement the SRHP with fund support from CERF.
 SRHP generally aims to improve access to life-saving women's wellness information and services (sexual and reproductive health, gender-based violence, mental health and psychosocial) in four village tracts/communities affected by violence and disasters in Maungdaw, Buthidaung, and Rathedaung Townships of Rakhine State.

-From January to December 2018, SRHP was able to reach 9,521 women and men, and adolescent girls and boys in covered locations through various activities including trainings, education awareness sessions, information sharing thru IEC materials by Peer Educators, Dignity Kit awareness session, Clean delivery kit awareness session, PSS and PFA support sessions, and participation in significant activities (i.e. 16 Days Activism) and others.
-Thirty (30) CFSI Staff and 161 community-based Peer Educators were trained and mobilized accordingly-for information sharing and awareness sessions.
+The success and initial impact of the SRHP for women and girls in the four village tracts of the three townships during the first year of its implementation from January to December 2018 prompted an extension for year two in 2019.
+Within the period of January 2018 to December 2019, SRHP was able to reach 22,158 women and men, and adolescent girls and boys in covered locations through various activities.
+These activities include trainings, education awareness sessions, information sharing thru IEC materials by Peer Educators, Dignity Kit awareness session, Clean Delivery Kit awareness session, PSS and PFA support sessions, and participation in significant activities (i.e. International Women's Day; 16 Days Activism).
+Thirty CFSI staff and 123 community-based Peer Educators were trained and mobilized accordingly-for information sharing and awareness sessions.